 During his lifetime he liberated what are now the states of Venezuela, Bolivia, Colombia, Ecuador, Peru, and Panama from the Spanish Empire.
 To achieve this he fought 472 battles and covered 123,000 kilometres on horseback, which is 10 times more than Hannibal, three times more than Napoleon, and twice as much as Alexander the Great.

 So, when did Bolivar visit London?
 Bolivar was sent to London shortly after Caracas claimed independence from Spanish rule in 1810.
 Bolivar was sent to head a diplomatic mission to gain British support for the newly formed Junta in Caracas and support for a fully independent Venezuela.
 At this stage, Bolivar was in no position to lobby the British government to support a fully independent Venezuela, however, London provided the ideal platform to raise funds, recruit volunteers and buying weapons for the rebel armies.
 Bolivar did not stay in London for long.
 He arrived in July 1810 and left in September 1810.
 However, his fierce determination to claim independence for his country is more than enough to earn a blue plaque of historical significance.

-After viewing the Blue Plaque, take a leisurely stroll up to Aubaine and experience the best of French cuisine in London.
+After viewing the Blue Plaque, take a leisurely stroll around Regent’s Park or visit Aubaine and experience the best of French cuisine in London.